 The Positioning System is controlled by different tracking stations located around the globe.
 These stations pick up microwave carrier signals transmitted by the satellites, and the GPS receivers convert these signals into data such as velocity, time, and position.

 GPS receivers receive the signals sent by GPS satellites and use them to determine the user's position in space and time.

 There are a few ways a GPS tracking system can work.
 Commercial GPS devices are often used to record the location of vehicles during their journeys.
-Some systems will store information within the GSP system itself, this is called passive tracking.
-Other systems regularly send data to a centralized database through a modem, this is called active tracking or 2-way GPS.
+Some systems will store information within the GPS system itself, and this is called passive tracking.
+Other systems regularly send data to a centralised database through a modem, and that is called active tracking or 2-way GPS.

 Most people are familiar with the most common uses of GPS technology, such as mapping and surveying, getting directions, and keeping track of children.
-But there are many other uses you may never had realized were out there.
-GPS plays an important role in all types of applications used by the military and first responders as well as commercial and personal uses.
+But there are many other uses you may never had realised were out there.
+GPS plays an important role in all types of applications used by the military and first responders, as well as other commercial and personal uses.
 Here are some of the ways GPS tracking systems are used.

 Initially developed by the military, GPS is still used to track troop movements, aircraft, navigation at sea, and more.
 This is very important for military units stationed in unfamiliar territory or on the move at night.